ento/chromeos-key-remapper/README.md

 For the premade IME:

-- `git` command and knowledge
-- Chrome OS needs to have access to the file system where you do stuff with the above
 - You don't want to remap when you're in crosh window

 Additionally, for the make-your-own route:

 - python (I use 3.x; 2.x _probably_ works)
 - [`waf` command](https://waf.io/book/#_download_and_installation)
-  (`waf*` is gitignored in this repo; I have it downloaded to the root of my local clone)
+  - `waf*` is gitignored in this repo; I have it downloaded to the root of my local clone
 - [`jscodeshift` command](https://github.com/facebook/jscodeshift)
+  - `npm install` in this repo and add `./node_module/.bin` to `$PATH` when invoking `waf`
+  - or: `npm install -g jscodeshift`

 ## How to install

-First, clone the repo.
+First, download this repo as a zip file and unpack it or clone the repo.
+Chrome OS needs to have access to the file system where your local copy resides.

 Go to chrome://extensions and enable developer mode.

 ### Using the premade IME

-In chrome://extensions, click the "Load unpacked extension..." button and pick the `remapper` directory in your local clone of the repo.
+In chrome://extensions, click the "Load unpacked extension..." button and pick the `remapper` directory in your local copy of the repo.

 Open Settings, then search for "manage input methods."
 Click the highlighted row with that label.
 There should be a row named "US x emacs"; check to enable it.